TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Developing a Taxonomy of Cultural Misrepresentations (RQ1)

 \begin{quotebox} \textit{``At the crack of dawn, the hauntingly beautiful notes of the \textbf{Carnatic music from the nearby temple} wafted through the air''}\\ P$5$: Not all [music] is Carnatic.
 Early morning Kerala temple music is called ``SOPANAM''. \end{quotebox}

-\paragraph{\textbf{Factual Errors}} \internalchanges{In addition to cultural inaccuracies, participants also identified moments where the stories presented objectively incorrect information, including mistaken geographical or historical details or references to cultural elements that did not exist. } For example, P$3$ noted that ``\textit{Aarav ... rode a camel with his father into the desert beyond Jodhpur’s edge}'' was factually wrong since there is no desert at Jodhpur's edge.
-Similarly, P$18$ noted that a character visited a market called ``\textit{Guntur Uppala Kambam}'' in the city of Guntur, Andhra Pradesh, which does not exist. \begin{quotebox} \textit{``\internalchanges{He lived in Latur, a district in Maharashtra known for historical landmarks, \textbf{agricultural prosperity} ...''}}\\ P$11$: Latur is a drought-prone region. \end{quotebox}
+\paragraph{\textbf{Factual Errors}} In addition to cultural inaccuracies, participants also identified instances where the stories presented objectively incorrect information, including mistaken geographical or historical details or references to cultural elements that did not exist.
+For example, P$3$ noted that ``\textit{Aarav ... rode a camel with his father into the desert beyond Jodhpur’s edge}'' was factually wrong since there is no desert at Jodhpur's edge.
+Similarly, P$18$ noted that a character visited a market called ``\textit{Guntur Uppala Kambam}'' in the city of Guntur, Andhra Pradesh, which does not exist.